-Mr. Dyer also provides broad-spectrum intellectual property counseling, including opinion writing, due diligence studies, and patent portfolio development.
+Mr. Dyer conducts opinion writing, due diligence studies, and patent portfolio development.
 He frequently lectures on a wide range of intellectual property topics.

 A decorated combat veteran, Mr. Dyer is a colonel in the U.S. Army Reserve Judge Advocate General's Corps.
 From 1992-1995, he served on Active Duty in the U.S. Army Judge Advocate General’s Corps, where he was lead trial counsel in 32 felony jury trials.
 He has also, since 2008, served on the faculty of the National Trial Advocacy College at the University of Virginia School of Law, where he teaches advanced trial advocacy skills to experienced lawyers.

 - Led a team of 25 Finnegan attorneys in a patent due diligence for ARRIS Group, Inc. that resulted in successful negotiation and acquisition by ARRIS of Google's Motorola Home business for $2.35B.
-The diligence and acquisition included the ultimate purchase or license of over 3,000 patents.
+The diligence and acquisition included the ultimate purchase or license of more than 3,000 patents.

 - Brocade v.
 A10 Networks, Inc. (N.D.
 Cal.).
 Principal trial counsel in litigation relating to Internet networking technology.
 Developed and implemented successful strategy that minimized clients' exposure.

 - Telmatics v.
 Networkfleet (N.D.
 Ga.).
-Nominated by parties and appointed by Judge Steve Jones to serve as Special Master for Claim Construction in multi-patent case relating to vehicle tracking and logistics informatics.
+Nominated by parties and appointed by the Honorable Steve Jones to serve as Special Master for Claim Construction in multi-patent case relating to vehicle tracking and logistics informatics.

-- In re Multimedia Display and Navigation Devices and Systems 337-TA-694 (ITC).
+- Certain Multimedia Display and Navigation Devices and Systems 337-TA-694 (ITC).
 Led enforcement efforts of Pioneer Corporation in multi-patent litigation relating to GPS technology against Garmin.